ABLES Assessment Tool Support Materials

 The assessments have been designed to describe skills and abilities that teachers can observe in everyday school and classroom contexts and interactions with students.
 It is therefore not necessary for teachers to test students prior to completing the online assessments, nor do students participate directly in the assessment.

-Teachers can apply the assessment tool to identify their students’ readiness to learn across the three learning domains:
+Teachers can apply the assessment tool to identify their students’ readiness to learn across the seven learning domains:

-- Personal and Social Capability, Self Awareness: Self (specifically for students on the autism spectrum) – the development of basic skills related to attention, memory and becoming an independent learner.
+Note: Personal and Social Capability, Self Awareness: Self is specifically for students on the autism spectrum

 Student achievement in each domain will guide the teacher to the appropriate curriculum level and teaching and learning strategies that could be used to develop an individual education plan.